Napoleon and the Jews

-Napoleon's Laws and the Jews
+Napoleon's laws and the Jews

-The French Revolution abolished the religious persecution that had existed under the monarchy.
-Roman Catholicism had been the established state religion, closely tied historically to the monarchy, which represented both religious and political authority.
+The French Revolution abolished religious persecution that had existed under the monarchy.
 The 1789 Declaration of the Rights of Man and of the Citizen guaranteed freedom of religion and free exercise of worship, provided that it did not contradict public order.
 At that time, most other European countries implemented measures of religious persecution towards religious minorities.
+Many Catholic countries were intolerant and had established religious Inquisitions, sanctioning Jews and Protestants.
+In the tolerant Protestant-ruled Dutch Republic, Jews and Catholics did not have equal rights until it came under French dominance.

-In the early 19th century, through his conquests in Europe, Napoleon Bonaparte spread the modernist ideas of revolutionary France: equality of citizens and the rule of law.
-Napoleon's attitude towards the Jews has been interpreted in various ways by historians, as he made statements both in support of and in opposition to the Jewish people.
-Orthodox Rabbi Berel Wein claimed that Napoleon was interested primarily in seeing the Jews assimilate, rather than prosper as a distinct community: "Napoleon's outward tolerance and fairness toward Jews was actually based upon his grand plan to have them disappear entirely by means of total assimilation, intermarriage, and conversion."
+In the early 19th century, through his military occupations in Europe, Napoleon attempted to spread his rule by force.
+Napoleon's attitudes towards the Jews have been interpreted in various ways by historians.
+He made statements both in support of and in opposition to Jews as a group and had that changed.
+In 1990, Orthodox Rabbi Berel Wein claimed that Napoleon was interested primarily in seeing the Jews assimilate for more manpower for his army, rather than prosper as a distinct community: "Napoleon's outward tolerance and fairness toward Jews was actually based upon his grand plan to have them disappear entirely by means of total assimilation, intermarriage, and conversion."

-Napoleon was concerned about the role of Jews as money lenders, wanting to end that.
+Napoleon was concerned about the role of Jews as moneylenders, wanting to end that.
 The treatment of the Alsace Jews and their debtors was raised in the Imperial Council on 30 April 1806.
-His liberation of the Jewish communities in Italy (notably in Ancona in the Papal States) and his insistence on the integration of Jews as equals in French and Italian societies demonstrate that he distinguished between usurers (whether Jewish or not), whom he compared to locusts, and those of the Jews who accepted non-Jews as their equals.
+His liberation of the Jewish communities in Italy (notably in Ancona in the Papal States) and his insistence on the integration of Jews as equals in French and Italian societies demonstrates that he distinguished between usurers (whether Jewish or not), whom he compared to locusts, and those Jews who accepted non-Jews as their equals.

-His letter to Champagny, Minister of the Interior of 29 November 1806, expresses his thoughts:
+In a letter to Jean-Baptiste Nompère de Champagny, Minister of the Interior on 29 November 1806, Napoleon wrote: